romski/sb-logger/README.md

     })
   ],

-  // each mask is applied in order to the log's message property
+  // Optional masks to apply.
+Each mask is applied in order to the log's message property
   masks: [
     {
       pattern: /(aaa)/gm,